ebystewart/AppManager/README.md

 # AppManager
-An application manager for software for Linux and QNX
+An application manager software for Linux and QNX

+The Application takes a configuration file that lists the applications to be started in sequence.

+#usage
+./AppManager.bin -c conf.txt